en-mac/sas-be-take-home/notes.md

 # Notes

-## Assumptions/ Future Improvements:
+## Thoughts/ Future Improvements:
 - Right now a user_id is just a number related to its position in the database.
-We could do it using username instead of user_id.
+The username could be used instead of user_id.

-- All logs are currently using standard "log" package and are streamed to logs.db.
-In production, we may want to use structured logging so that we could easily search and filter logs like INFO, DEBUG, or ERROR.
-We could stream these logs to a log aggregator like ELK stack or AWS CloudWatch.
+- All logs are currently using standard "log" package.
+In production, structured logging should be implemented so that we could easily search and filter logs like INFO, DEBUG, or ERROR.
+The logs could be streamed to a log aggregator like ELK stack or AWS CloudWatch.

-- Right now the setupDatabase function first deletes the database if it exists and then creates a new one.
-In production, we would likely have a database running persistently either in its own container or as a managed service.
+- The setupDatabase function first deletes the database if it exists and then creates a new one.
+In production, there would likely be a database running persistently either in its own container or as a managed service.

-- I need to use local caching to reduce time by eliminating duplicate API calls.
-I will be using "go-cache" for this purpose.
+- Local caching via "go-cache" could be used to reduce time by eliminating duplicate API calls.
 In production, we could use Redis for caching.
-- Then we can see if we need to use machine learning to find a more accurate 'best recommendation' for the users.

-# TODO:
-- stream logs to a new logs.db file- implement local caching
-- machine learning over subjects
+- NLP could be used to ensure the responses only contain books in the language of the user.